JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ![create-query-find-collection](img/create-query-find-collection.png)

-At the top of the window, you can define wrap type for collection and query return type.
-Moreover, JPA Buddy allows you to generate new [Projection interface](https://www.jpa-buddy.com/documentation/spring-data/#projection-creation) or [DTO class](https://www.jpa-buddy.com/documentation/dto-generator/) right from this window (just click on the `+` button).
+At the top of the window, you can define the wrap type for collections' and queries' return type.
+Moreover, JPA Buddy allows you to generate new [Projection interfaces](https://www.jpa-buddy.com/documentation/spring-data/#projection-creation) or [DTO classes](https://www.jpa-buddy.com/documentation/dto-generator/) by clicking on the `+` button.

 You can also specify the method name.
 Still, if you rest it empty, the name will be generated automatically following <a href="https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation" target="_blank">Naming Conventions for Query</a>.